Discover Career Opportunities

 5. No Office Job

 The distinction between truck driving and other types of jobs is one of its unique characteristics.
 Life as a truck driver will not bind you to a particular schedule, unlike the traditional 9 to 5 office work.
 There are many jobs accessible at any time that will accommodate your schedule if you want to start working early in the morning and finish in the late afternoon.
-Several routes demand drivers to fill those late night/early morning hours if you would rather work late nights and sleep during the day.
+Several routes demand drivers to fill those late night/early morning hours if they would rather work late nights and sleep during the day.

 6. Freedom